xdamman/selection-sharer/README.md

     <link rel="stylesheet" href="dist/selection-sharer.css" />

-And add the Javascript at the bottom of your page near the closing `</body>` tag:
+and add the Javascript at the bottom of your page near the closing `</body>` tag:

     <script src="dist/selection-sharer.js"></script>
     <script>